-210 The distribution of the values of the indices derived from Sentinel-2 and the elevation modelwithin the generated samples indicated differences between cropland, grassland and shrubland (Fig. 4).
+The distribution of the values of the indices derived from Sentinel-2 and the elevation model within the generated samples indicated differences between cropland, grassland and shrubland (Fig. 4).
 Substantial differences between these LC classes were found for individual spectral bands (NIR, SWIR1, SWIR2), phenological indices (NDVI, EVI and its derivatives), and terrain indices (elevation, slope).

-215 Figure 4: Value ranges of indices within the training samples used to model the allocation of cropland and grassland stratified by biogeographic regions of (JP) Jura and Plateau and (Alps) Alps.
+Figure 4: Value ranges of indices within the training samples used to model the allocation of cropland and grassland stratified by biogeographic regions of (JP) Jura and Plateau and (Alps) Alps.
 For indices abbreviation details please refer to Tab.
 1.

 Using those indices, we found better separability of cropland and grassland for the Jura and Plateau stratum compared to the Alps.
 Indices that characterize phenology over the growing season generally have higher values on grassland areas than cropland areas except for the standard deviation of NDVI, which is lower on grassland.
-For the Jura and Plateau stratum the 220 standard deviation of NDVI was found as one of the most important indices in the classification model(Fig. 5).-IGrasslands within both stratas were also characterized by a negative skewness of the distribution of NDVI values.
+For the Jura and Plateau stratum the standard deviation of NDVI was found as one of the most important indices in the classification model(Fig. 5).
+Grasslands within both stratas were also characterized by a negative skewness of the distribution of NDVI values.
 This relatively high proportion of higher NDVI values reflects the higher greenness of these areas.
 For shrubland, the values of these indices were within a very narrow span of the value distribution.
 This suggests the phenological behaviour of shrubland over the growing seasons is less variable than that of cropland or grassland.
-Good separability between cropland and grassland was also possible 225 through the phenological indices ndvi pc 05, ndvi pc 25, which represent the lower percentiles of the NDVL distribution of NDVI recorded through all three-years of Sentinel-2 data.
-Especially for the Jura and Plateau stratum, both indices were much higher on grassland than on cropland and highly contribute to the accuracy of the resulting classification model These indices were much higher on grassland than on cropland, especially in the Jura and Plateau stratum.
-Within the samples generated samples on for the Jura and Plateau stratum, using the single phenological indices, such as the ndvi pc 05, may be successfully 230 used to separate the cropland and grassland classes.
-By ensuring of the robustness of such metrics by e.g., by including multiple and less complex terrains elsewhere.
-However, we observed a wide range in spring seasonality (sSpring), especially on Alpine grasslands.
-This observation may be due to the low phenology of the alpine grassland at the beginning of the growing season or snow artefacts, which were missed from the snow mask applied in the classification especially during the snow melting period.
-Elevation also substantially aided the separation of grasslands from cropland and the classification accuracy, particularly within the Alps stratum.
-This observation can be considered relevant to mountainous areas, where cropland areas are generally only feasible at comparably lower elevations.
-Generally, the complex terrain conditions inof the Alps, described by the terrain parameters, substantially influenced the separability of the cropland and grassland classes which might limit the transferability of the model outside of the Swiss Alps.
+Good separability between cropland and grassland was also possible through the phenological indices ndvi_pc_05, ndvi_pc_25, which represent the lower percentiles of the distribution of NDVI recorded through all three-years of Sentinel-2 data.
+Especially for the Jura and Plateau stratum, both indices were much higher on grassland than on cropland and highly contribute to the accuracy of the resulting classification model.
+Within the samples generated for the Jura and Plateau stratum, using the single phenological indices, such as the ndvi_pc_05, may successfully separate cropland and grassland classes.
+By ensuring the robustness of such metrics e.g., by including multiple growing seasons, the model generated for the Jura and Plateau stratum may be applicable on flat and less complex terrains elsewhere.